sjn/introducing-se/docs.md

 <br>

 * *«How did you arrive at the reason?»*
-* *«What method was used to determine the soundness of this reason?»*
+* *«What method was used to determine the sound&shy;ness of this reason?»*
 * *«How can we de&shy;termine if this method is reliable?»*

 \